khusmann/benlink/audiorx_demo/README.md

 ```

 To run the demo, build it with `make` and then run it with `./audiorx_demo XX:XX:XX:XX:XX:XX`
 It will connect to the RFCOMM audio channel (hardcoded to 2, change it in the code if your radio uses a different channel) and start receiving audio frames.
-Once it receives the end of audio frame from the radio, it will write the audio to file `1.wav`.
+Once it receives the "end of audio" frame from the radio, it will write the audio to file `1.wav`.
 The next time it receives audio, it will write to file `2.wav`, and so on.

 The SBC decoding seems to fail every once in a while.
 I'm still unsure why that is, but the result can be heard as skipped audio and artifacts in the decoded audio.